confluentinc/tutorials/over-aggregations/flinksql/README.md

 # Perform an aggregation for all rows

-When you perform an aggregation in SQL, the query reduces the number of result rows to one for every group specified in the `GROUP BY`.
-But [OVER aggregates](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/over-agg/#over-aggregation) do not reduce the number of result rows to a single row for every group, instead they produce an aggregated value for every input row.
+When you perform an aggregation in SQL, generally the query reduces the number of result rows to one for every group specified in the `GROUP BY`.
+In contrast, [OVER aggregates](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/over-agg/#over-aggregation) do not reduce the number of result rows to a single row for every group; instead, they produce an aggregated value for every input row.
 OVER aggregations also serve as the basis for more advanced queries like [Top-N](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/topn/#top-n), [Window Top-N](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/window-topn/#window-top-n), and [Deduplication](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/deduplication/#deduplication).

 ## Setup

-Let's assume the following DDL for our base `movie_views` table:
+Let's assume the following DDL for a `movie_views` table representing streaming movie service subscriber views:

 ```sql
 TABLE movie_views (